Articles about Narcos

 The three TV executives behind Stockholm- and Copenhagen-based prodco Nordic Drama Queens – Josefine Tengblad, Sandra Harms and Line Winther Skyum Funch – reveal the shows that keep them watching.

-In this DQTV interview, Narcos showrunner Eric Newman discusses the challenges of making the Netflix drama, the impact of binge-watching and the legacy Narcos has created for bilingual shows.
+Narcos showrunner Eric Newman discusses the challenges of making the Netflix crime drama and the growth in popularity of subtitled series.

 As technology continues its assault on traditional television models, success is no longer just about overnight viewing figures.
 So in today’s crowded drama marketplace, what defines a hit – and how are our views of success changing?

 In this special film, some of the biggest names in US drama tell DQ about the changing role of the showrunner.

 Narcos co-creator Chris Brancato has spent 20 years as a showrunner, overseeing season one of the Netflix series plus shows including NBC’s Hannibal and ABC’s Of Kings and Prophets.
 Here he discusses the role that has attained iconic status in television drama.

 In the UK, ITV and the BBC can be well satisfied with the performance of their respective autumn dramas, Victoria and Poldark.
 Elsewhere, there are promising signs for Sky Atlantic, Canal+ and HBO copro The Young Pope and FX hip-hop comedy Atlanta.

 Games of Thrones and The People vs OJ Simpson picked up a lot of Emmy nominations this week – but can they convert them into awards?